 The Intercountry Adoption Universal Accreditation Act (UAA) was signed on January 14, 2013.
 This new law will take full effect July 15, 2014, making accreditation required for an international adoption service provider to continue operation.

 This eighteen-month grace period gave adoption service providers time to become accredited.
-Accreditation or approval will be required in order for an adoption service provider to continue operation.
-Detailed information and FAQ’s can be found here, and through this article we hope to help you understand how this legislation will affect your international adoption process.
+Accreditation or approval will be required for an adoption service provider to continue operation.
+Detailed information and FAQs can be found here, and through this article, we hope to help you understand how this legislation will affect your international adoption process.

 Why the Universal Accreditation Act?

 Historically, international adoption has been regulated by each state.
 The UAA aims to create uniformity by imposing federal standards.
 Under the UAA all adoption service providers will be held to the same federal standards.
-This is done in an effort to protect and aid all parties involved in an international adoption.
+This is done to protect and aid all parties involved in international adoption.

 What Does the UAA Regulate?

-According to the United States Intercountry Adoption webpage, there are six specific services that require accreditation or approval.
+According to the United States Intercountry Adoption webpage, six specific services require accreditation or approval.
 They are

-- Securing the necessary consent to termination of parental rights and to adoption.
+2. Securing the necessary consent to termination of parental rights and adoption.

-- Performing a background check on a child, or a home study on prospective adoptive parent(s), and reporting on such a study.
+3. Performing a background check on a child, or a home study on the prospective adoptive parent(s), and reporting on such a study.

-- Monitoring a case after a child has been placed with prospective adoptive parent(s) until final adoption; or
+5. Monitoring a case after a child has been placed with the prospective adoptive parent(s) until final adoption; or

 Any adoption service provider (agency/facilitator/etc.) that offers any of the above-listed services must become accredited by July 2014.
 The accreditation process will be overseen by an accrediting entity.
 The accrediting entity is paid by the adoption service provider seeking accreditation.